 Garlic, Lemon, and Herb Grilled Chicken Breasts

 I think mid-May definitely means grilling season has arrived (at least in Utah) and today I’m reminding you of these Garlic, Lemon, and Herb Grilled Chicken Breasts that are one of my go-to grilled chicken recipes to make for dinner guests.
-And in the photo the chicken is served with Spicy Mexican Slaw, which is another one of my regulars when I’m cooking for guests.
+And in the photo this garlic lemon chicken recipe is served with Spicy Mexican Slaw, which is another one of my regulars when I’m cooking for guests.

-I created this recipe a few years ago and it was just a riff on Grilled Chicken and Veggie Kabobs with Garlic and Basil, but sometimes you don’t want to bother with kabobs.
-The chicken was such a hit that I made it all summer long for guests during the second summer after I moved to the new house.
-And my friend Mary’s granddaughter even said “This chicken is GOOD,” which I thought definitely qualified it to be called kid-friendly.
+I created this recipe a few years ago and it was a riff on Grilled Chicken and Veggie Kabobs, but sometimes you don’t want to bother with kabobs.
+And the garlic lemon chicken recipe was such a hit that I made it all summer long for guests during the second summer after I moved to the new house.
+And my friend Mary’s granddaughter even said “This chicken is GOOD,” which I thought definitely qualifies it to be called kid-friendly.

 If you’re a regular reader who hasn’t tried this grilled chicken yet, I hope this reminder will get you try try it.
 And this might become your favorite recipe for grilled chicken too; hope you enjoy!